-We are constantly reviewing our visitor policy and guidance to ensure our staff, patients and visitors are kept as safe as possible during this pandemic.
-Any new updates to our visitor policy will be made available here so please check back regularly and follow our social channels.
+We are constantly reviewing our visitor policy to ensure our staff, patients and visitors are kept as safe as possible during this pandemic.
+Any new updates to our visitor policy will be made available here, so please check back regularly and follow our social media channels.

 Our hospitals are adapting so we can continue to care for patients safely while the coronavirus remains a threat to everyone’s health.
 This means our hospitals will look and feel different.